 14. Seth (Jon Bon Jovi)

-Jon Bon Jovi dropped in on SATC's second season as Seth, a man who sees the therapist Carrie spends a short time visiting.
-After flirting in the waiting room and playing a bit of Twister, he reveals his true colors when, in a shared moment of self-awareness, he tells Carrie that he loses interest in women after sleeping with them... while in bed, post-coitus.
+Jon Bon Jovi dropped in on SATC's second season as Seth, a man who saw the therapist Carrie spent a short time visiting.
+After flirting in the waiting room and playing a bit of Twister, he revealed his true colors when, in a shared moment of self-awareness, he told Carrie that he loses interest in women after sleeping with them...while in bed, post-coitus.

 13. Jeremy (David Duchovny)

 Carrie found herself falling for her high school boyfriend, Jeremy (David Duchovny), once more in SATC's sixth season.
-While he proved he wasn't a loser and they finally rounded the bases, Jeremy's place of residence in a Connecticut mental facility was a bit of a roadblock in the former sweethearts' future.
+While he proved he wasn't a loser and they finally rounded the bases, Jeremy's place of residence in a Connecticut facility that provided mental health services was a bit of a roadblock in the former sweethearts' future.

 12. Sam (Timothy Olyphant)

-Twenty-something Sam found his way into Carrie's circle in the show's first season.
-The young, hip suitor is cute, a good kisser, and gets Carrie into all of the right clubs, but his lack of basic essentials like coffee filters or toilet paper are unacceptable.
+Twentysomething Sam (Timothy Olyphant) found his way into Carrie's circle in the show's first season.
+The young, hip suitor was cute, a good kisser, and got Carrie into all of the right clubs, but his lack of basic essentials like coffee filters or toilet paper was unacceptable.

 11. Bill Kelley (John Slattery)

-Bill Kelley was so, so close to being the best, but in the end, was simply the worst.
-Played by Mad Men's John Slattery, he had a strong start with his Staten Island meet cute, jokes about half-points, and politician good looks, but when he slut-shamed Carrie for her sex column after asking her to indulge in his own out-there fantasies, he was out the door.
+Bill Kelley was so, so close to being the best, but in the end, was one of the worst.
+Played by Mad Men's John Slattery, Bill had a strong start with his Staten Island meet-cute, jokes about half-points, and politician good looks, but when he shamed Carrie for her sex column after asking her to indulge in his own out-there fantasies, he was out the door.

 10. Jeremiah (Sam Ball)